soyNstacks/dj-application-juce/README.md

 # dj-application-juce
-A basic DJ application made with JUCE, based on C++.
+A basic DJ application made with JUCE framework, based on C++.

+Note: Preview Images in /preview folder